valeIT/valeIT.github.io/apps/patchnotes/page/translatory.markdown

 title: Translatory Patch Notes
 ---

+## 1.5

+- Improved iOS 10 support

+## 1.4

+- Added from - to language reversal!

 ## 1.3

 - FIX: Added a voice in the tutorial about the Speak function not working in silent mode.